Salgat/SerializeQueue/README.md

   * std::queue<T>
   * std::stack<T>

 There are a few caveats to using this library.
-SerializeQueue is cross compatible between 32 and 64 bit (a serialized value will work on either architecture); however, values larger than 2^32-1 used on a 32-bit platform should stick to uint64_t types.
-Additionally, data is serialized assuming little-endianness.
-Finally, std::tuple<T> has limited support (only basic data types).
+* SerializeQueue is cross compatible between 32 and 64 bit (a serialized value will work on either architecture); however, values larger than 2^32-1 used on a 32-bit platform should stick to uint64_t types.
+* Data is serialized assuming little-endianness.
+* Due to overload ambiguities, explicit support for uint8_t, uint16_t, and uint32_t is not supported.
+These values should be cast to unsigned int before storing, and cast back after popping.
+The issue comes down to the compiler treating types like uint32_t and unsigned int as identical (probably due to an internal typedef), which results in two overloads having the same type (which is invalid).
+The same applies for int8_t, etc, which should be cast to and from int.
+* std::tuple<T> has limited support (only basic data types).
 Hopefully once I get a better handle on template metaprogramming, I can fix this.

 Example
 -----------------